wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 problems with classical compression algorithm such as LZ as incorrectly assuming in-memory data structires and arrays would tend to contain literal repetitions of previously seen tokens in the near future, which is usually the case with human readable text since only a subset of characters and words would occur within a small window of the text.
+The paper argues that two types of data, integers and pointers, dominate the token that the compression algorithm has to process.
+Both types demonstrate abundant degrees of redundancy on their higher bits, which hardly changes when a few of them are laid out in the address space.
+For integers, the source of redundancy is that their distribution is most likely not random over the value domain.
+In practice, applications tend to contain small integers, and/or integers that only use a small fraction of bits.